 - 1. This proceeding was initiated by the filing of I&E's Complaint against Sunoco Pipeline, L.P. a/k/a Energy Transfer Partners ("SPLP" or "Company") on December 13, 2018, alleging violations of the United States Code, Code of Federal Regulations and Pennsylvania Code that I&E avers were discovered during an investigation of I&E's Safety Division of an ethane and propane leak that occurred on SPLP's Mariner East 1 ("ME1") pipeline on April 1, 2017, in Morgantown, Berks County, Pennsylvania.
-Notably, the Petitioners do not claim that they reside or work in Berks County or anywhere near the site of the leak.
+Notably, the Township is located in Chester County and approximately fifteen (15) miles away from the site of the leak.
 The leak did not result in a fire, explosion or cause any personal injury. - 2.
-The I&E Safety Division determined that the leak was attributed to corrosion and this determination led the I&E Safety Division to examine SPLP's corrosion control program, including its cathodic protection practices.
-In short, I&E alleged that SPLP's corrosion control program was deficient as it relates to ME1 under practices and procedures that were in effect during the time of the April 1, 2017 leak in Morgantown.
-Those practices and procedures have since been revised and the revised procedures have been implemented. - 3.
-After receiving an extension of time, SPLP filed a timely Answer and raised New Matter to I&E's Complaint on January 31, 2019.
+The I&E Safety Division determined that the leak was attributed to corrosion and this determination led the I&E Safety Division to examine SPLP's corrosion control program, including its cathodic protection practices.1 In short, I&E alleged that SPLP's corrosion control program was deficient as it relates to ME1 under practices and procedures that were in effect during the time of the April 1, 2017 leak in Morgantown.
+Those practices and procedures have since been revised and the revised procedures have been implemented.

+- 3. After receiving an extension of time, SPLP filed a timely Answer and raised New Matter to I&E's Complaint on January 31, 2019.
 By Secretarial Letter dated February 22, 2019, I&E was granted an extension of time until March 4, 2019 to file a Reply to SPLP's New Matter.
-I&E and SPLP actively engaged in extensive settlement negotiations during the first quarter of 2019 and on March 1, 2019, the Parties announced by letter that they had achieved a settlementin-principle on that same day and requested to hold the matter in abeyance pending the filing of a settlement agreement.
-On April 3, 2019, I&E and SPLP filed a Joint Petition for Approval of Settlement resolving all issues between I&E and SPLP in the instant matter.
+I&E and SPLP actively engaged in extensive settlement negotiations during the first quarter of 2019 and on March 1, 2019, the Parties announced by letter that they had achieved a settlement-in-principle on that same day and requested to hold the matter in abeyance pending the filing of a settlement agreement.
+On April 3, 2019, I&E and SPLP filed a Joint Petition for Approval of Settlement resolving all issues between I&E and SPLP in the instant matter. - 4.
+During the pendency of the settlement negotiations that ultimately culminated in the Joint Petition for Approval of Settlement, several persons and entities sought to intervene in this matter: Thomas Casey on December 21, 2018, West Goshen Township on January 18, 2019, Josh Maxwell on February 8, 2019, West Whiteland Township on February 11, 2019, and Edgmont Township2 on March 19, 2019.
+I&E and SPLP recognized these interests by expressly including language in the Joint Petition for Settlement which provided an opportunity for any interested entity or person to file comments to the Settlement

-&lt;sup>4 Cathodic protection is a method of controlling corrosion on the surface of a metal pipeline by supplying electrical current.
+1 Cathodic protection is a method of controlling corrosion on the surface of a metal pipeline by supplying electrical current.